 Safety Surround is an added thickness of EPS foam to the headrest.
 Because of the lack of side impact testing in the U.S., Graco decided to use the European side impact testing standard (no longer in draft form).
 Since the headrest moves independently from the harness, you can adjust it to fit your child to provide optimum fit for safety purposes (the red shoulder belt guides should be even with or just above the child’s shoulders).

-Because there are so many versions of the Nautilus and its sister seat, the Argos, we’ve come up with a chart to help you choose the seat that fits your needs:
+Because there are so many versions of the Nautilus, we’ve come up with a chart to help you choose the seat that fits your needs: